-Removes specified initiators from a host.
+Description Removes specified initiators from a host.
 You cannot remove all initiators from a host.
 At least one initiator must remain.
 The initiators are ungrouped but not deleted.

-remove host-members initiators <initators> <hostname>

-initiators <initators>

-A comma-separated list of the names of initiators to remove from the host.
-A name that includes a space must be enclosed in double quotes.
+Minimum role standard Syntax remove host-members initiators <initiators> <host-name></host-name></initiators> Parameters initiators <initiators> A comma-separated list of the names of initiators to remove from the host.
+A name that includes a space must be enclosed in double quotes. <host-name> The name of the host.
+A name that includes a space must be enclosed in double quotes.</host-name></initiators> Examples From group FC-host11, which contains three initiators, remove initiators FC-init2 and FC- init3. # remove host-members initiators FC-init2,FC-init3 FC-host11 See also delete hosts show initiators remove ipv6-address

-<hostname>

-The name of the host.
-A name that includes a space must be enclosed in double quotes.

-From group FC-host11, which contains three initiators, remove initiators FC-init2 and FC-init3.

-remove host-members initiators FC-init2,FC-init3 FC-host11

-delete hosts show initiators

-remove ipv6-address

-Removes a static IPv6 address from a controller network port.

-NOTE When the set ipv6-network-parameters command's autoconfig parameter is disabled, you cannot remove the last IPv6 address.
+Description Removes a static IPv6 address from a controller network port. (i) NOTE: When the set ipv6-network-parameters command's autoconfig parameter is disabled, you cannot remove the last IPv6 address.

-'''
+Minimum role standard

-remove ipv6-address
+Syntax remove ipv6-address

-[address-label <name>]
+[address-label <name>]</name>

-[controller a|b]
+[controller a b]

-[index <index>]
+[index <index>]</index>

-[ip-address <IP-address>]
+[ip-address <ip-address>]</ip-address>

-'''

-The parameters must be used in one of these ways:
+Parameters The parameters must be used in one of these ways: • controller & index • controller & address-label • index only • IP address only address-label <name></name>

-- controller and index

-- controller and address-label

-- ip-address only

-address-label <name>

 Optional.
 Specifies the name assigned to the address.

+controller a b

 Optional.
 Specifies whether to change controller A or B, only.
 If this parameter is omitted, changes affect the controller being accessed.

-index <index>
+index <index></index>

 Optional.
-A value from 1 to 4 that specifies the controller's index value for the address.
+A value from 0 to 3 that specifies the controller's index value for the address.

-ip-address <IP-address>
+ip-address <ip-address></ip-address>

 Optional.
 Specifies the address to remove.

-Remove the IPv6 address named vlan1 from controller A.
+Examples Remove the IPv6 address named vlan1 from controller A.

 remove ipv6-address controller a address-label vlan1

-add ipv6-address set ipv6-network-parameters show ipv6-addresses show ipv6-network-parameters remove spares remove spares <disks>

-Removes specified spares.

-The IDs of the spares to remove.
-For disk syntax, see "Command syntax" on page 18.

-Remove spare 1.22.
+See also add ipv6-address

+set ipv6-network-parameters

+show ipv6-addresses

+show ipv6-network-parameters

-remove spares 1.22
+remove spares